Scalable Image Tokenization with Index Backpropagation Quantization: Introduction

 To tackle the challenge, we introduce a new VQ method, namely, Index Backpropagation Quantization (\textbf{IBQ}).
 It globally updates the entire codebook in each backward process to ensure consistency with the distribution of the visual encoder.
 In such a way, all codes have the same probability of being selected, resulting in a high utilization of the codebook throughout the training process.
 Specifically, rather than directly applying the straight-through estimator~\cite{ste} to the selected codes, we employ this reparameterization approach on the categorical distribution between visual features and all codebook embeddings, thereby rendering all codes differentiable.
 As shown in \cref{fig:dis_gap}, the sampled visual features and the codebook embeddings from IBQ are evenly mixed.
 IBQ keeps a high codebook usage ($\sim96\%$) throughout the training process.
-Fully leveraging the codebook effectively enhances the representation capacity, as demonstrated by the superior reconstruction of IBQ ($1.37$ rFID) compared to VQGAN ($3.98$ rFID).
+Fully utilizing the codebook effectively enhances the representation capacity, as demonstrated by the superior reconstruction of IBQ ($1.37$ rFID) compared to VQGAN ($3.98$ rFID).

-Experiments on the standard ImageNet benchmark validate the scalability and superiority of our method in both reconstruction and generation.
-We conducted an in-depth study on the scaling law of the IBQ tokenizer from three aspects: codebook size, code dimension, and model size.
-We observed that the reconstruction performance or codebook usage significantly increases when scaling up tokenizer training.
+We conduct a comprehensive study on the scaling behavior of IBQ tokenizers along three axes: codebook size, code dimension, and model size.
+We observe significant gains in reconstruction quality or codebook usage when scaling up tokenizers.
 To our knowledge, IBQ is the pioneering work to train an extremely large codebook (\ie, $262,144$) with a relatively large code dimension (\ie, $256$).
-This achievement has resulted in state-of-the-art reconstruction performance, achieving a $1.00$ rFID.
-We employed the IBQ tokenizer in a vanilla autoregressive transformer for visual generation, training models of varying sizes from 300M to 2.1B, and achieved competitive results.
+This achievement leads to state-of-the-art reconstruction quality, reaching an rFID of $1.00$.
+We further demonstrate the effectiveness of IBQ tokenizers in autoregressive image generation by integrating them with vanilla transformers of varying scales, ranging from 300M to 2.1B parameters, achieving competitive performance.
+Although IBQ is also compatible with other advanced autoregressive models, the paper does not focus on them, leaving them for future research.